Tips for flying more eco-friendly

 Alternative Travel Tips

 As everyone becomes more environmentally conscious, flying in an eco-friendly way has become much more of a hot topic, with people wondering what exactly can be done to reduce your carbon footprint and plastic waste when flying.
-So we’ve put together the best tricks and tips to help reduce the environmental impact of your flights.
+So Alternative Airlines has put together the best tricks and tips to help reduce the environmental impact of your flights.

 How to fly more eco-friendly